-No matter what kind of business you will be developing, you'll need to address legal structure, tax considerations, record-keeping requirements, licensing requirements, and business registration.
+No matter what kind of business you will be developing, you will need to address legal structure, tax considerations, record-keeping requirements, licensing requirements, and business registration.

-You'll want to make sure your business is legal.
+You will want to make sure your business is legal.
 The first step is to decide what kind of business entity (legal structure) is best for you.
 For a description of the pros and cons of legal structures, go to forms of business organization.
-You can also look at a comparison of legal forms of business.

-Employers with employees, business partnerships, and corporations must obtain an Employer Identification Number (EIN) from the U.S. Internal Revenue Service.
-Even if you are a sole proprietor and don’t have employees, it is still good practice to obtain an EIN…you may need it for some government forms, banks often require it for loans and it can be used instead of your personal Social Security Number to protect against identify theft.
+Employers with employees, LLC’s, business partnerships, and corporations must obtain an Employer Identification Number (EIN) from the U.S. Internal Revenue Service.
+Even if you are a sole proprietor and don’t have employees, it is still good practice to obtain an EIN.
+An EIN may be required for government forms, banks often require it for business accounts and loans and it can be used instead of your personal Social Security Number to protect against identify theft.

 Apply for an Employer Identification Number (EIN) online

 Register your business name

 Depending upon the name you choose and your business structure, you will likely need to register your business with the State of Oregon.